vahtyah/LeetCodeSolutions/Greedy/README.md

 [0135.
 Candy](/Greedy%2F0135.%20Candy): Distribute candies to children such that each child has at least one and adjacent children get different candies

+[1526.
+Minimum Number of Increments on Subarrays to Form a Target Array](/Greedy%2F1526.%20Minimum%20Number%20of%20Increments%20on%20Subarrays%20to%20Form%20a%20Target%20Array): Minimize increments on subarrays to match the target array

 [2071.
 Maximum Number of Tasks You Can Assign](/Greedy%2F2071.%20Maximum%20Number%20of%20Tasks%20You%20Can%20Assign): Maximize assigned tasks given worker strength and task difficulty

 [2551.
 Put Marbles in Bags](/Greedy%2F2551.%20Put%20Marbles%20in%20Bags): Minimize/maximize marble bag scores by optimally splitting them